ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 A second method of defining AntiPCNE terminals allows the administrator to specify the selection of an LU name according to the characteristics of the incoming call.
 This method is suitable for applications such as Inter.PEL which require incoming calls to arrive on specific LU names according to the identity of the partner which originated the call.
 In this case, the terminals in the second sub-group specify the name of a logical pool instead of a relay LU name (see :ref:`“logical pool of relays”<#_V457CN_LogicalPool>`).
 The terminals in the logical pool contain the relay LU’s.
 The selection of an LU is done by means of the rule which routes the incoming call, by specifying the required LU name in the “Parameter” field of the rule.
 Note that the rules which route incoming calls are those attached to the line on which the call arrives (for example, an XOT line) and not those attached to the AntiPCNE line.

 The example below shows the definition of a set of inbound terminals (PCN1TM51-54) attached to an AntiPCNE line.
 These terminals, which are defined using the repeated method, all refer to a logical pool \*POOLPCN.
-Terminal definitions PCNETM51-54 are explicitly defined and constitute the logical pool.
+Terminal Definitions PCNETM51-54 are explicitly defined and constitute the logical pool.
 The relay names AP30LU51-54 are defined in the logical pool.
 A set of rules attached to the XOT line on which incoming calls arrive assigns an LU from the pool to each incoming call according to the contents of the CUD0 field in the incoming call packet.

 ::